Frequently Asked Questions About Students with Disabilities

 in Braille or large print.
 We can also try to add visual or auditory warning systems

 We can help you rearrange the lab to provide more accessibility.
-Work with the student and DPS to identify, modify, and provide appropriate lab equipment, such as adjustable tables, talking thermometers and calculators, large print, speech output, and tactile timers.
+Work with the student and DPS to identify, modify, and provide appropriate lab equipment, such as adjustable tables, calculators, large print, speech output.

 Ask the student or DPS for suggestions on how the student might be able to do some